insight-creative/insight-creative-2018/blog/_posts/2018-02-26-18-driving-brand-awareness-beyond-traditional-tv-advertising.md

 /img/blog/driving-brand-awareness-beyond-traditional-tv-advertising-cover-600.jpg 600w,
 /img/blog/driving-brand-awareness-beyond-traditional-tv-advertising-cover-400.jpg 400w" />

-The number of television viewers cancelling their cable subscriptions, referred to as 'cord cutters', continues to grow.
+The number of television viewers cancelling their cable subscriptions, commonly referred to as 'cord cutters', continues to grow.
 TV viewers who are fed up with the cost of cable and satellite TV are opting for over-the-top (OTT) services.

 OTT refers to TV content streamed over the internet to a connected device, eliminating the need for a traditional cable or satellite subscription.
 These devices include Apple TV, Chromecast, Roku, computers, smartphones and tablets.